HosseinEn/computer-vision-RBVS/README.md

 ### PyTorch Implementation of U-Net, R2U-Net

+I've worked on this project as some sort of practice to familiarize myself with various neural networks architectures, particularly U-Net and R2U-Net, and to gain hands-on experience in the vast field of Computer Vision.
+Also, this was my final project for the Foundations of Computer Vision course at BNUT.
+You can find the corresponding papers in the links below:

 **U-Net: Convolutional Networks for Biomedical Image Segmentation** https://arxiv.org/abs/1505.04597

 **Recurrent Residual Convolutional Neural Network based on U-Net (R2U-Net) for Medical Image Segmentation** https://arxiv.org/abs/1802.06955

 # Results
 You can see the stable version and final results in Google Colab: